jamesspalding/LENSS/README.md

 - Automatically generate "frames" for each day
 - Upload to image folder
 - Automatically be added to interactive slider
+- "What is twilight?" section
+- Map of light pollution in US

 ## Outputs